dblotsky/stringfuzz_website/README.md

     make serve

-To only generate the problem suite, run:
+To only generate the problem suites, run:

-    make problems
+    make suites

 Deployment
 ==========